Entropy plateaus, transitivity and bifurcation sets for the $\beta$-transformation with a hole at $0$: Interiors of basic intervals: Construction of non-transitivity windows

 The proof of Theorem \ref{thm:basic-interval-transitivity} is rather involved.
-We first prove several lemmas about the words $\v_k$.
-These lemmas lead to Proposition \ref{prop:non-transitivity-intervals}, which describes the relative placements of the intervals $I_k$.
-The first lemma deals specifically with the case of periodic $\al(\beta)$; see \cite[Lemma 3.8]{Kalle-Kong-Langeveld-Li-18}.
+We first prove several lemmas about the words $\v_k$. { The main goal of these lemmas is to derive an explicit construction for the words $\v_k^*$, which we do in Lemma \ref{lem:v_k-star}.
+This construction is then used in} Proposition \ref{prop:non-transitivity-intervals} to describe the relative placements of the intervals $I_k$.